 My students help the needy throughout the year with food and necessity drives.
 I bring in a wicker basket to hold collections; then, each month, we choose the items to collect and places to make donations.
 One month we might collect combs and toothbrushes for a homeless shelter; another, canned foods for the local food pantry; and the next, toys for a pediatric unit.
 I ask parent volunteers to help deliver the donated items.

 To start students thinking about our global trash problem, I ask them to count the bags of trash their families discard during one week.
 We calculate a class average and use it to estimate how many bags of trash our school discards, as well as our town, county, and state.
 Students graph these estimations.
 Then I divide the class into groups and have kids develop creative ways to reduce trash.
-To launch a trash crusade in your classroom, use the Trash Talk Reproducible included with this unit.

 I divide my class into two groups: one native to the rain forest and the other needing rain forest land to make a living.
 Groups debate the use of the forest, then discuss the wants and needs that affect people's decisions.
 Next, my students survey their parents and neighbors concerning local environmental issues; as a class, we discuss the range of opinions and how this affects the ability to resolve problems.

 Our Responsibility: The Earth